karink520/git-and-github-intro/git_workshop.md

 8. If time permits, repeat steps 1-7 to practice the entire process again.

 Great work!
 Take a moment to celebrate.
 If you are working by yourself or in a small team, that might be your entire workflow with Git and GitHub!
 If it seems like a lot at once, post a reference to the commands somwhere handy and remember the overall flow: incorporate changes from the remote repository by using fetch and merge, make your changes and the commit them, using status, add, and commit, incorporate any additional changes from the remote repository with fetch and merge, and push your changes back to the remote repository.
-For reference, here's a concise list of the steps:
+For reference, here's a more concise list of the steps:

 `git fetch origin`